You must apply for graduation in order to graduate. You must apply for graduation by the deadline date.

 To change your name as it will appear on your diploma, the commencement program, and all other university documents, you must submit a Personal Information Update Request with the Registrar's Office.

-Please visit the University Bookstore to order your caps and gowns.
+Please visit Balfour to order your caps and gowns.

 To determine if you might be eligible for the rebate program, please visit the Tuition Rebate Information page.